roots/bud/site/docs/bud.make.md

 # bud.make

-Create a new individually configurable instance of bud.
+Create a new, configurable instance of Bud.

 ## Usage